fenilgmehta/Chess-Force/README.md

     ```bash
     # Activate the correct environment
     # conda activate fm_chess

+    # Goto the directory with source code
+    # cd ~/Desktop/Chess-Force/code

     DATA_PATH="../../aggregated output 03/kaufman (copy)"   # EDIT this so that it points to the directory used for storing all the PGN/CSV/PKL data files used for training/testing/playing
     PGN_PATH="${DATA_PATH}/01_pgn_data"                     # Paste the PGN files inside folder